learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 It's that easy.

-**Top Tip:** *Avoid naming your instance variables after their class name, e. g.* `NSString *string` *or* `NSInteger int`. *While it's unlikely, doing this could cause the language to collide with itself.
-Be descriptive with your variable names.
-Their purpose should be obvious just from the variable name.*
+**Top Tip:** *Avoid naming your instance variables directly after their class name, e. g.* `NSString *string` *or* `NSInteger integer`. *While it's unlikely, doing this could cause the language to collide with itself.
+Learn to be descriptive with your variable names.
+The variable's contents should be obvious just from the variable name.*

 ## Manipulating Strings